Mohitsharma44/sharmamohit.com-website/README.md

 ### Building

-The website is deployed automatically by TravisCI to AWS S3 bucket.
+The website is built and deployed automatically by TravisCI to AWS S3 bucket when a commit is pushed to the master branch.
 The script for travis primarily consists of building the hugo website to `public` directory, then copying the contents from `resume` to public and finally pushing the public directory to S3 bucket.